Dennis Hackethal’s Blog

 Since a fly cannot create new knowledge ‘on the fly’ (pun intended), it needs ~all the knowledge it requires – flight, walking, etc – preinstalled in its genes.
 Likewise, a baby giraffe walks only a few hours after birth.
 Ducklings can walk and swim shortly after birth.1

 On top of that, using their creativity, humans create additional knowledge that genes wouldn’t have given them to begin with.
 Genes don’t code for nuclear reactors and spaceships, say.
 When a human comes up with a new idea, his knowledge has increased, but his genome has stayed the same.
+Thus there was additional selection pressure in favor of creativity.

 Specifically, it’s the property physicist David Deutsch calls reach that is responsible for this big difference between the human genome and the genomes of all other species.
 The human genome codes for creativity, and creativity has more than enough reach to cover the knowledge of any other gene the genome could have contained (and even of all those it presumably could not have contained).